You might have seen the news that I have joined the team here at NetMotion, something I’m personally very excited about.

 I’m pleased to say, particularly now that I’m more familiar with it, that NetMotion truly is something special.
 It’s a company with almost two decades of heritage and many of those working here today have been around since the start.
 That’s a testament not just to the collaborative and welcoming culture, but to a technology company that cares about its people as well as its products.

 The trouble with doing lots of things very well is that sometimes it can make it rather difficult to describe what it is you do.
-How do Microsoft eloquently explain their overall offering when they have Skype, Xbox and Office365 to think about?
+How does Microsoft eloquently explain their overall offering when they have Skype, Xbox and Office365 to think about?
 At NetMotion we’re not quite at that level (yet!) but finding a way to articulate and present the various powers we have is something I’ve already started thinking about.

 I’ve also noticed that NetMotion has an incredibly strong reputation in certain segments, such as healthcare, policing and public safety; principally in the US but also elsewhere.
 There’s real momentum in these spaces – learn about our support for FirstNet for recent evidence.
 Yet I see bags of potential beyond that too.
 Some of the work being done outside those markets is remarkable.
 I’ve been learning about the likes of Frankfurt Airport and Yorkshire Water, who have been using NetMotion to power ambitious and innovative mobility projects well beyond what the technology is traditionally known for.